-For example, UNHCR endorsed the Global Humanitarian Platform's Principles of Partnership in July 2007 and disseminated them to its staff.
-These principles set out common standards of equality, transparency, complementarity and a results-oriented approach among all humanitarian groups.
+In 2007, UNHCR adopted the Global Humanitarian Platform's Principles of Partnership that set out common standards of equality, transparency, complementarity and a results-oriented approach among all humanitarian groups.
 We integrated the Principles of Partnership in to our 'Framework for Implementing with Partners' as an institutional approach to collaborative partnerships.

-In addition, the High Commissioner hosts an annual meeting, or dialogue, for a wide range of experts, including national and international NGOs from around the world.
-The informal gathering allows NGOs and states to network, dialogue and exchange views with UNHCR as equal partners, an approach that NGOs welcome.
+The Annual Consultation with NGOs includes a range of national and international NGOs from around the world.
+It provides an important forum for NGOs and states to network, dialogue and exchange views with UNHCR as equal partners – an approach that NGOs welcome.